Shariar-Ahamed/Learn_JavaScript/README.md

 4. Modify the code, test it, and learn by experimenting!

 <h3>🎯 Why This Repository?</h3>
-✅ Beginner-friendly examples
+✅ Beginner-friendly examples  <br>
-✅ Structured folders for each topic
+✅ Structured folders for each topic  <br>
-✅ Practical examples & mini projects
+✅ Practical examples & mini projects  <br>
-✅ Easy to navigate and revise
+✅ Easy to navigate and revise  <br>
 ✅ Great for practice and interviews

 <h1>🌟 Contributions & Feedback</h3>